-- I-10/I-15 interchange is 9th on American Transportation Research Institute (ATRI)'s national list of the top 100 most critical truck bottlenecks. - Nationally significant freight corridor, with heavy congestion on I-15 between SR-60 and SR-210. - Southern end of the corridor houses some of the largest and most intense logistics activities in the Nation, with attendant local traffic and environmental impacts. - Lack of north/south transit service and need for improved transit service to Ontario International Airport.
+- I-10/I-15 interchange is 10th on American Transportation Research Institute (ATRI)'s national list of the top 100 most critical truck bottlenecks. - Nationally significant freight corridor, with heavy congestion on I-15 between SR-60 and SR-210. - Southern end of the corridor houses some of the largest and most intense logistics activities in the Nation, with attendant local traffic and environmental impacts. - Lack of north/south transit service and need for improved transit service to Ontario International Airport.

-• Large population and housing growth with multiple master planned communities.
+Large population and housing growth with multiple master planned communities.

 - 1. Implement managed-lane system on I-15, with toll discounts or exemptions for transit, vanpools, and 3+ carpools. - Complete the West Valley Connector BRT, Phase 1.
-The north/south portion parallels I-15 from Victoria Gardens to Rancho Cucamonga Metrolink Station, through Ontario employment centers, to Ontario International Airport (ONT).
-Integrate with potential new zero-emission tunnel connection from .Cucamonga Station on the San Bernardino Line to ONT. - 3.
-Pursue the extension of Brightline West down the Cajon Pass to Rancho Cucamonga to provide an additional privately funded solution to peak hour and weekend congestion. - 4.
-Coordinate operational strategies for managed lanes between Riverside and San Bernardino counties. - 5.
+The north/south portion parallels I-15 from Victoria Gardens to Rancho Cucamonga Metrolink Station, through Ontario employment centers, to Ontario International Airport (ONT). - 3.
+Construct the Ontario International Airport Connector (ONT Connector) with new zero-emission, on-demand service connecting Rancho Cucamonga Station on the San Bernardino Line to ONT. - 4.
+Pursue the extension of Brightline West down the Cajon Pass to Rancho Cucamonga to provide an additional privately and publicly funded solution to peak hour and weekend congestion. - 5.
+Coordinate operational strategies for managed lanes between Riverside and San Bernardino counties. - 6.
 Grow vanpool and carpool formation from the High Desert to employment centers in the Valley, Riverside County, and greater LA Basin.

-- 6. Implement "Healthy Communities and Healthy Economies Toolkit for Goods Movement" (given continued warehouse/distribution facility development). - 7.
-Work with SCAQMD and CARB to provide incentives for accelerating turnover of truck fleets. - 8.
-Implement San Sevaine Class I Trail System, running north/south along I-15. - 9.
+- 7. Implement "Healthy Communities and Healthy Economies Toolkit for Goods Movement" (given continued warehouse/distribution facility development). - 8.
+Work with SCAQMD and CARB to provide incentives for accelerating turnover of truck fleets. - 9.
+Implement San Sevaine Class I Trail System, running north/south along I-15. - 10.
 Explore policies and methods to increase work at home to decrease commute trips.